 5. Vital Essentials Chicken Hearts Freeze Dried Treats

-Compared to muscle meat treats, this product prioritizes organ nutrition and variety.
-The main tradeoff is a flavor and texture profile that may not appeal to all dogs.
+Compared to standard meat or biscuit treats, this product prioritizes organ nutrition and simplicity.
+The tradeoff is a more specialized flavor that may not suit every dog.

 6. Animals Like Us Raw 100% Freeze Dried Dog Food